 Gamma rays are high-energy photons with very short wavelengths and thus very high frequency.
 Gamma rays from radioactive decay are in the energy range from a few keV to ~8 MeV, corresponding to the typical energy levels in nuclei with reasonably long lifetimes.
 As was written, they are produced by the decay of nuclei as they transition from a high energy state to a lower state.
-Since the gamma rays are in substance only a very high-energy photons, they are very penetrating matter and are thus biologically hazardous.
-Gamma rays can travel thousands of feet in air and can easily pass through the human body.
+Since the gamma rays are in substance only very high-energy photons, they are very penetrating matter and are thus biologically hazardous.
+Gamma rays can travel thousands of feet in the air and easily pass through the human body.

 In contrast to alpha and beta radioactivity, gamma radioactivity is governed by an electromagnetic interaction rather than a weak or strong interaction.
-As in atomic transitions, the photon carries away at least one unit of angular momentum (the photon, being described by the vector electromagnetic field, has spin angular momentum of ħ), and the process conserves parity.
+As in atomic transitions, the photon carries away at least one unit of angular momentum (the photon, described by the vector electromagnetic field, has a spin angular momentum of ħ), and the process conserves parity.

 See also: Gamma Dosimetry

 Prompt Gamma Decay

 As was written, gamma decay may follow nuclear reactions such as neutron capture, nuclear fusion, or nuclear fission.
 Most nuclear reactions produce extremely unstable nuclei that decay as soon as they are formed in nuclear reactions (half-life less than 10-11s) and are not generally classified as nuclear isomers.
 Moreover, these nuclei usually produce a cascade of gamma rays, and the gamma-ray cascade concludes when all excess energy of the excited nucleus is released.